Sea Salt + Date Quinoa Breakfast Cookies

 I used my BlendTec Twister Jar, but I think a Vitamix or even a food processor would also do the trick.

-And you know, you also don't have to really worry about the puree being totally smooth; if there's some bits of date left over, that's fine!
+And you know, you also don't have to really worry about the puree being totally smooth; if there are some bits of date left over, that's fine!
 It will give some texture to the cookies and having a few chunks of chew date inside is actually kind of perfect.

 For the sea salt bit, I simply sprinkled my cookies with some Maldon sea salt flakes.
 It added just the right amount of saltiness without overpowering the entire flavor.
 Plus the balance of sweet and salty makes these an even more epic